4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 4.5.2.1.
 UQ Method

 Specify the details of uncertainty analysis in the UQ panel.
 This example uses forward uncertainty propagation.
-Select “Forward Propagation” for UQ Method and specify “Dakota” for UQ Engine driver.
+Select “Forward Propagation” for the UQ Method and specify “Dakota” for UQ Engine driver.
 For the UQ algorithm, use Latin Hypercube (“LHC”).
 Change the number of samples to 500 and set the seed to 101.

 Fig. 4.5.2.1.1 Selection of the Uncertainty Quantification Technique